I want to tell you a little story to illustrate how to make millions with small amount of capital.

 The secret to making money in the Financial Markets or in fact any other business is compounding, The power of compounded interest is great, but there is a catch – what about losses?

-In any circumstances you should NOT sustain a loss of more than 10% to 20% of invested capital on one trade.
-You should always have clear targets where to SELL if the stock moves against you.
+In any circumstances you should not allow negative compounding i.e) allowing loss of more than 10% to 20% of invested capital on one trade.
+You should always have clear targets where to sell if the stock moves against you.

-Lets see why you should NOT sustain a loss of more than 10% to 20% of invested capital on one trade.
+Let’s see why you should NOT allow negative compounding loss of more than 10% to 20% of invested capital on one trade.

 For example your starting capital in your trading account is $10,000.
 After a month, you lose $1,000, and your loss is 10%.
 If you lose another $2,000, then your loss will be 30%.
 To recover the loss percentage ,you will have to profit much higher to make back to the original position of your trading account .